gltile-two-electric-boogaloo/chrommydoggymommy/README.md

 ⠿ programs/program.py Completed in 107507284 ms     100
 ```
 Note that the time output is the total amount of compute seconds.
 So, if the program ran four times for 8 ms in
-parallel, the time taken would be 32 ms.
+parallel, the time taken would be 32 ms. However, the program doesn't take into account the time it is not running due
+to OS context switching.

 Work with checkpoint files:
 ```sh